developer-zebra/developer-zebra-site/src/ppc/2-2/guide/eol/index.md

 8. Tap Swap Battery.
 Follow the procedure as instructed to replace the poor health battery with a healthy battery without loss of information.
 9. After swapping the battery, press the power button to turn the device back on.
-10. Manually take the decommissioned battery out of service and remove it from inventory.
+10. Manually take the decommissioned battery out of service and remove it from inventory to recharge.

 ##Undo Decommission
 If a battery is decommissioned prematurely or mistakenly, it can be placed back into commission.